-November 16 2015 — Nothing makes Monday’s more bearable then being able to visit your favorite dental implant expert, especially when your about to go in to have 2 of those bad boys put in.
-One of the most intricate and innovative subjects I have come across in along time is dental implants and implant abutments.
-Really, until you can grasp the whole theory behind them its easy to get lost in all the manufacture names, scanners and variations that the abutments are made.
+November 16, 2015 — Nothing makes Monday’s more bearable than being able to visit your favorite dental implant expert, especially when you’re about to have 2 of those bad boys put in.
+One of the most intricate and innovative subjects I have come across in a long time is dental implants and implant abutments.
+Really, until you can grasp the whole theory behind them it’s easy to get lost in all the manufacturer names, scanners, and variations in which the abutments are made.
 Good thing my buddy Steve T. always keeps his door open to a fellow “human missing posterior teeth”.

-“We partner with 12 major implant companies, including Nobel Biocare®, Straumann®, Atlantis, Biomet 3i® and Zimmer.
-Keating’s abutment laboratory also can work with any manufacturer you need even smaller company’s that most labs won’t touch.
-Because KDA partners with top manufacturers to fabricate genuine custom implant abutments rather than producing them in house like many labs do, our implant abutments are protected by manufacturers’ warranties, and do not void the warranty of the implant when seated” Steve stated to start off my implant education crash course.
+“We partner with 12 major implant companies, including Nobel Biocare®, Straumann®, Atlantis, Biomet 3i®, and Zimmer.
+Keating’s abutment laboratory also can work with any manufacturer you need even smaller companies that most labs won’t touch.
+Because KDA partners with top manufacturers to fabricate genuine custom implant abutments rather than producing them in-house like many labs do, our implant abutments are protected by manufacturers’ warranties, and do not void the warranty of the implant when seated,” Steve stated to start off my implant education crash course.

 You may also want to watch: Using CAD/CAM Technology For Dental Restorations